faysal7659/test-case-writing/README.md

 # Ajkerdeal.com test case

-Ajkerdeal is a shoping type website.It sell different type of product
+Ajkerdeal is a shopping type website.It sell different type of product

 ## Deployment